brandmaker/devportal-website/src/content/guides/fusion_ux_logic.md

     - description
     - required

-Once the component is successfully registered, it will also have a unique ID as part of its metadata. \
+After successful registration, a unique ID and an assigned URL are part of the component's metadata. \
 The name and the tag name need to be unique within your system.
 Also, Fusion UX Apps need at least one attribute.

 #### Page Slots